sfwdus/Project_test/README.md

 # Project_test
-It is a test repository for Freshman Graduate Student Seminar in SNU We've uploaded Seminar HW1 and HW 2 and committed into github.com.
+It is a test repository for Freshman Graduate Student Seminar in SNU.
+We've uploaded Seminar HW1 and HW 2 and committed into github.com.